 This market in Northwest Denver is easily accessible from downtown, Sloans Lake, Sunny Side and the Highlands.
-The Farmers Market is on the 1500 block of Boulder St., in front of well-known local restaurants Vita, Lola and Linger.
+The Highland United Neighbors Farmers Market is in front of well-known local restaurants Vita, Lola and Linger.

-This European-inspired marketplace is a great way to spend your Sunday morning or afternoon.
-For the best fresh picked basil pestos, marinated Italian cheeses and balsamic vinaigrettes this side of Tuscany, head to Loredana’s Pesto.
-Morton’s Orchard offers Colorado vine-ripened organic fruit—the peaches are to die for.
-And if the sight of all that food makes you ravenous, pick up an order Sister’s Pantry’s Asian Dumplings with soy lime and cilantro.
+The Belmar Fresh Market is a great way to spend your Sunday morning or afternoon.
+For the best fresh picked basil pestos, marinated Italian cheeses and balsamic vinaigrettes this side of Tuscany, head to Loredana's Pesto.
+Morton's Orchard offers Colorado vine-ripened organic fruit-the peaches are to die for.
+And if the sight of all that food makes you ravenous, pick up an order of Sister's Pantry's Asian Dumplings with soy lime and cilantro.
 Or show up early for the fantastic pancake breakfast!

 South Pearl Street Farmers' Market

-Where: On the 1500 block of Old South Pearl St., between Florida Ave. and Iowa Ave., Denver Super-fresh produce, ready-to-eat treats, artisan cheeses and just-out-of-oven baked goods – this is what a Farmers’ Market is all about!
-The quaint Old South Pearl neighborhood hosts this splendid Farmers’ Market every Sunday in the summertime.
-The irresistible smell of freshly roasted chilies will lead you over to Pope Farms’ booth.
-If you’re looking for tips on what to do with your haul, show up around noon for the weekly “Nibble At Noon” chef demonstration featuring recipes, cooking tips and more.
+Denver Super-fresh produce, ready-to-eat treats, artisan cheeses and just-out-of-oven baked goods - this is what a Farmers' Market is all about!
+The quaint Old South Pearl neighborhood hosts this splendid South Pearl Street Farmers' Market every Sunday in the summertime.
+The irresistible smell of freshly roasted chilies will lead you over to Pope Farms' booth.
+If you're looking for tips on what to do with your haul, show up around noon for the weekly "Nibble At Noon" chef demonstration featuring recipes, cooking tips and more.

 Highlands Ranch Farmers' Market

 Made up almost entirely of farmers and producers from the areas surrounding Denver, this is a fun, fresh market that is worth the drive to Highlands Ranch.
-Fill all of your fruits and veggie needs and then explore some of the other, more unique booths, like Body By Lynne, featuring natural bath and body products, or Taste of Denmark, with danishes, strudels, tarts and coffee cake.
+Fill all of your fruits and veggie needs and then explore some of the other, more unique booths of the Highlands Ranch Farmers' Market, like Body By Lynne, featuring natural bath and body products, or Taste of Denmark, with danishes, strudels, tarts and coffee cake.